Current status of West Kelowna’s Water Service Areas

 - Multi-barrier treatment objectives for drinking water are being met at the plant and throughout the distribution system.

-- No water quality advisories are in effect in this system.
+- Current advisories: No water quality advisories are required in the Powers Creek Water Service Area.

 Water Quality Advisory |